 Lunch at Naschmarkt Area

-This is just a few minutes walk from Weltmuseum.
+This is just a few minutes’ walks from Weltmuseum.
 It has over 100 stands of food and can get crowded.
 If you are hungry, this is where you should go.
 The food is affordable, and there is variety.

 Vienna Museum of Applied Arts

 If you like designs, then consider passing by here.
 The Museum’s intricate designs are a significant highlight of the trip.
-You will find The Asian Collection, Viennese Style Art Nouveau, the Baroque, Rococo and the Classicism Rooms.
+You will find The Asian Collection, Viennese Style Art Nouveau, the Baroque, Rococo, and Classicism Rooms.
 It is truly the adventure of a lifetime.

 Evening city river cruise